huiyic/huiyic.github.io/_posts/2018-07-04-how-does-user-research-help-us-at-carousell.md

 Rita, the product designer, and I would block off some time asap to consolidate the insights so that we don't forget.
 We also follow a couple of tips from Google’s Design Sprint process, asking HMW questions, and also speaking with the local teams (Ask The Experts) to get more understanding of the insights we’ve gotten from chatting with our users.

 ![Ask the experts](/assets/userresearch5.jpg)<br>
-Jing Zhi, our Growth Marketer coming in to give insights.
+Jing Zhi, our Growth Marketer coming in via a 'Ask The Experts' session to give insights.

 > Problem: "I don’t list something for sale because I don’t have time”